YOUR LOCAL MONTHLY MAGAZINE

 “VILLAGE VOICE” – A Brief History

 The first edition of “Village Voice” appeared in April 2000 as a four page mono publication with a sub heading “Newsletter of Belton with Browston Parish Council”, it quickly doubled in size and a coloured outside cover followed in 2002.
-There was a gradual increase in the number of pages and expansion of the area to include Burgh Castle, Fritton and St. Olaves in its doorstep coverage and a wider emphasis on accepting items from local groups and organisations as well as articles of community interest and stories in a “lighter vein”.
-For a while there was a considerable growth in size when it was agreed to work within the framework of the “Village View” magazines published by our then printers, Advision, however on their closure we reverted to 20 pages (now 24 or 28) which seems to be the way forward and have a successful working relationship with Blackwells as our printers.
+There was a gradual increase in the number of pages and expansion of the area to include Burgh Castle, Fritton and St. Olaves in its doorstep coverage.
+A wider emphasis on accepting items from local groups and organisations as well as articles of community interest and stories in a “lighter vein” were included.
+For a while there was a considerable growth in size when it was agreed to work within the framework of the “Village View” magazines published by our then printers, Advision.
+However on their closure we reverted to 20 pages (now 28 or more usually 32) which seems to be the way forward and we have a successful working relationship with Blackwells at Great Yarmouth, as our printers.

-After a few years Village Voice separated from the the Parish Council and has operated very successfully as a true community publication thanks to the hard work of its management board and especially our late editor Malcolm Scott who saw it develop from the start and produced and edited every edition until his illness in the Autumn of 2011 – we all owe him a great debt of gratitude.
-Brian Swan then produced the next 50 plus editions and has just passed the editors role on to Regi Alexander when we took on the layout of the magazine with a commercial desktop publishing program.
+After a few years Village Voice separated from the Parish Council.
+It now operates as a very successfully true independent community publication thanks to the hard work of its management board and especially our late editor Malcolm Scott who saw it develop from the start and produced and edited every edition until his illness in the Autumn of 2011 – we all owe him a great debt of gratitude.
+Brian Swan then produced the next 50 plus editions.
+In the Spring of 2016 the editors role was passed on to Regi Alexander when we took on the layout of the magazine with a commercial desktop publishing program.
 We are proud to announce that under his leadership the we have now reached edition 213 (November 2018)

-Financially we run with a healthy backing, income coming from advertising, and have always endeavoured to put something back into the community by way of grants to local clubs and organisations funded by the small surplus from that advertising revenue.
-Last year we again allocated £1000.00 for grants to local groups and organisation and we are currently just about to advertise a further round of grants for 2016.
+Financially we run with a healthy backing, income coming from advertising, and have always endeavoured to put something back into the community by way of grants to local clubs and organisations.
+These being funded by the surplus from the advertising revenue.
+We have, in November 2018, presented a further £3750.00 to 17 groups and organisations all based within our publication area.

 Village Voice is run by a Management Board which at present consists of :-